5 Reasons Closing a Credit Card Can Hurt Your Credit

 When you close a credit card with a balance, your total available credit and credit limit are reported as $0.
-Since you still have a balance on that credit card with no credit limit, it looks like you’ve maxed out.
-A maxed-out credit card, or one that appears to be maxed out, can have a very negative impact on your credit score since your level of credit card debt, including your credit usage to available credit ratio, is 30% of your credit score.
+Since you still have a balance on that credit card with no credit limit, it looks like you’ve maxed it out (charged up to the limit).

-2. Don't Close Your Only Credit Card With Available Credit
+Your Only Credit Card With Available Credit

 Your only credit card with available credit is likely helping your credit score by lowering your overall credit utilization.
 Closing this card will leave you with more credit cards that have balances and higher credit utilization.

-3. Don't Close Your Only Credit Card
+Your Only Credit Card

 Leave your only credit card open to show that you have experience managing various types of credit accounts.
 You should definitely leave the card open if it's the only active credit account you have and you're working to rebuild your credit history.

-4. Don't Close Your Oldest Credit Card Account
+Your Oldest Credit Card Account

 Closing your oldest credit card won't impact your credit score immediately.
-But, once the credit card falls off your credit report several years down the road, you might see an unexpected credit score drop.
+Once the credit card falls off your credit report several years down the road, you might see an unexpected credit score drop.

-5. Don't Close the Credit Card With the Best Terms
+Credit Card With the Best Terms

 Why let a good thing go?
-If you have a credit card with a low interest rate, no annual fee, and other perks like travel insurance or great rewards, keep it.
+If you have a credit card with a low-interest rate, no annual fee, and other perks like travel insurance or great rewards, keep it.
 A credit card that charges you less for making purchases is far better than one that charges you more.

 When to Close a Credit Card

-It’s OK to close a newer credit card that you no longer use as long as the card doesn't have a balance and you have other credit cards.
-Or, you might close a credit card that suddenly raises your interest rate or introduces an annual fee once you pay off any outstanding balance.
+It’s OK to close a newer credit card that you no longer use as long as the card doesn't have a balance and you have another credit card.
+You might close a credit card that suddenly raises your interest rate or introduces an annual fee once you pay off any outstanding balance.

 Close Your Credit Card the Right Way

 Always close a credit card by sending a written notice to the card issuer.
 You can call first to cancel your account, but always follow up with a letter confirming your desire to have the credit card closed.
-You can make sure the credit card is reported as "Closed" on your credit report.
+You should make sure the credit card is reported as "Closed" on your credit report.

 You should be just as selective about the credit cards you close as the ones you open.
 Before you pick up the phone to alert your creditor that you want to close your account, make sure it’s not going to affect your credit score in a negative way.